 Eataly — Flatiron and Financial District

-The Italian food mecca now has two NYC locations.
-The original Flatiron marketplace is stunning, bustling and, yes, noisy.
-It is large enough (50,000 square- feet) that you may want to pick up a map from guest relations at the 23rd Street entrance to help you navigate.
+The Italian food mecca now has two NYC locations in the Flatiron and downtown.
+The original Flatiron marketplace is stunning, bustling, and, yes, noisy.
+It is large enough (at 50,000 square feet) that you may want to pick up a map from guest relations at the 23rd Street entrance to help you navigate.
 With a combination of restaurants, takeout spots, and retail counters piled high with jaw-dropping displays of produce, meat and vegetables, books and culinary trinkets, kids will find plenty to explore and taste.
 The new Eataly, located in the World Trade Center complex, is almost as big and has an awesome salad bar, as well as every kind of bread you can imagine.

 Best bets with kids: While most of Eataly's restaurants offer a few simple, kid-friendly menu options for children under 12, like pasta with butter or tomato sauce, the most family-friendly spot is hands down La Pizza & La Pasta.
 With plenty of tables and high chairs, this restaurant doesn't take reservations but the line moves pretty quickly.
 Also, Nutella Bar serves crepes, pastries, and ice cream.